lukso-network/docs/docs/faq/lukso-standard-proposal.md

 ## Why are LSPs not proposed as ERCs?

 The LUKSO Standard Proposals (LSPs) are part of a larger set of core standards that are all interoperable and cohesive together.
-Nonetheless, they do function equally for any EVM chain, the ability to make these standards understood requires a less noisy and neutral place, than the current ERC space.
+Nonetheless, they do function equally for any EVM chain, the ability to make these standards understood requires a less noisy and neutral place than the current ERC space.

-Therefore, we deem a separate repo **[(LIPs/LSPs)](https://github.com/lukso-network/LIPs)** as necessary for the success and transparency of these new sets of standards, many of which use ERCs (ERC165, ERC173, ERC725) as a core basis.
+Therefore, we consider a separate repo **[(LIPs/LSPs)](https://github.com/lukso-network/LIPs)** to be necessary for the success and transparency of these new sets of standards, many of which use ERCs (ERC165, ERC173, ERC725) as a core basis.

 ## What is a transaction Relayer?